 - At least one full, recent bank statement.
-Ideally this will be the most recent online statement you have available, but you do not need to wait for your latest statement.
+Ideally this will be the most recent online statement you have available, but you don't need to wait for your latest statement.
 Please submit the most recent statement you have available.

 - For any credit/debit over £100, please note beside it what this was for.

-- Evidence of rent/mortgage (e.g. copy of a tenancy agreement).
-If you do not have a formal tenancy agreement, please provide a photo of a signed letter from the person you pay rent to confirming the amount and frequency.
+- Evidence of rent/mortgage (for example, a copy of a tenancy agreement).
+If you don't have a formal tenancy agreement, please provide a photo of a signed letter from the person you pay rent to confirming the amount and frequency.
 Proof must also be annotated on your bank statement.

-- If you are in receipt of statutory support from the UK government, you must submit your Support Notification Form from the Student Loans Company which sets out your entitlement as well as your Payment Schedule which shows the dates you will receive each instalment.
+- If you're in receipt of statutory support from the UK Government, you must submit your Support Notification Form from the Student Loans Company.
+This must show your entitlement, your Payment Schedule and the dates you'll receive each instalment.

 - Students in receipt of a Dependant's Grant should provide evidence of this grant.

-- If you are in receipt of any UK benefits or tax credits, including Child Benefit, evidence should be supplied.
+- If you're in receipt of any UK benefits or tax credits, including Child Benefit, evidence should be supplied.

-- If you are requesting funding for costs not covered by DSA you should submit your DSA letter.
+- If you're requesting funding for costs not covered by Disabled Students' Allowances (DSAs), you should submit your DSAs letter.

-- You should provide evidence of any exceptional costs, you should supply evidence.
+- You should provide evidence of any exceptional costs.

-If you are applying for assistance with unexpected financial difficulties, you must provide relevant evidence relating to the nature of the problem.
+If you're applying for assistance with unexpected financial difficulties, you must provide relevant evidence relating to the nature of the problem.
 This will depend upon individual circumstances but some examples are as follows:

 - A death certificate;

 - Original scholarship/sponsorship letter and evidence of non-continuation;

 - A letter from your parents if they are no longer able to provide funding.
 This must cover how much they were originally going to provide, how much they are now able to give you, and the reason for the change;